Brisbane City Council

 SCIPs in Brisbane

 There are a number of key Brisbane characteristics that shape how SCIPs are developed and maintained across the city.
-It is a city with a subtropical climate, which provides an enviable indoor – outdoor lifestyle.
+It is a city with a subtropical climate, which provides an enviable indoor–outdoor lifestyle.
 It has high humidity, with a few discomfort days per year; when temperatures and humidity are high and the cooling breezes are limited.

 Key to Brisbane’s character is its wide range and high number of suburban centres outside of the city centre that are the heart of community life.
 Unlike other Australian capital cities; Brisbane City Council is responsible for a wider metropolitan area, in addition to the central business district and inner neighbourhoods.

 The Brisbane City Plan 2014 includes four centre types.
 SCIPs are predominantly undertaken in two types of suburban centres, which have a more local focus, including the District Centre and the Neighbourhood Centre.
 The District Centres are capable of servicing a wider area and are often the location of a key attractor and are typically located on more major road corridors.
-Neighbourhood Centres include small-scale convenience shopping, which directly support the immediate community and are typically located on the more minor road corridors.
+Neighbourhood Centres include small-scale convenience shopping, which directly supports the immediate community and are typically located on the more minor road corridors.

 Brisbane has a streetscape hierarchy in the City Plan 2014.
 This hierarchy is about the verge layout; not about the road corridor.
 It includes Subtropical Boulevards, Centre Streets and Neighbourhood Streets.
 It provides design advice on the footpath layout, tree species and materials that are typical of these streets.
-This advice guides both Council delivered outcomes and private development contributions.
+This advice guides both Council-delivered outcomes and private development contributions.
 In locations such as SCIPs, a Locality Street typology is applied, to reflect the bespoke and higher quality outcomes in these centre locations.

 SCIP Partnerships and Consultation